EleutherAI/gpt-neox/README.md

 }
 ```

-To cite our 20 billion parameter model, please use
+To cite the 20 billion parameter model named `GPT-NeoX-20B`, please use

 ```bibtex
 @inproceedings{gpt-neox-20b,